 Support for these property files is fully embedded in the dotnet ecosystem.
 For example, when running dotnet add package Serilog a terminal under solution/src/TheOtherProject/.
 Only “<PackageReference Include="Serilog" />” is added to TheOtherProject.csproj.
 Notice hte absence of a version number because it relies on what is in Directory.Packages.props already.

-The same goes for added a packages that no other project hase reference yet. donet add will update TheOtherProject.csproj and in addition update Directory.Package.props with the selected version.
+The same goes for added a packages that no other project hase reference yet. donet add will update TheOtherProject.csproj and in addition update Directory.Packages.props with the selected version.

 Conclusion